Admin

 isTracing | true if the rpcProvider provides Parity traces | bool |

-hasEskey | true if an EtherScan key is present | bool |
+hasEskey | true if an Etherscan key is present | bool |

 hasPinkey | true if a Pinata API key is present | bool |